Orthodontic emergencies sometimes arise during treatment. Learn what to do if you have one so you are prepared and don’t panic.

 Loose or Missing Elastic Tie

-If you notice a loose or missing elastic tie that goes around a bracket, do not worry.
+If you notice a loose or missing elastic tie that goes around a bracket, don’t worry.
 These elastic ties can be fixed or replaced during your next appointment.

 Accidents to the Mouth